vinfreecs/genga/Documentation.md

 # Compilation #
-GENGA can be compiled with the Makefile by typing 'make SM=xx' to the terminal, where xx corresponds to the compute capability.
+GENGA can be compiled with the given Makefile by typing 'make SM=xx' to the terminal, where xx corresponds to the compute capability.
 For example use 'make SM=20' for compute capability of 2.0, or 'make SM=35' for 3.5.
+A list of all GPUS can be found here: https://developer.nvidia.com/cuda-gpus .

 # Starting GENGA #
 GENGA can be startet with